isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2C

-"Learning goes beyond the classroom.
-Every learning experience has its own unique journey ; my role as the teacher will be to assist each child in developing their own potential and learning styles.
-Students should be able to have choices and let their curiosity direct their learning.”
+Learning goes beyond the classroom.
+Every learning experience has its own unique journey; my role as the teacher will be to assist each child in developing their own potential and learning styles.
+Students should be able to have choices and let their curiosity direct their learning.

 [**bran_chua_wei_kiat@schools.gov.sg**](mailto:bran_chua_wei_kiat@schools.gov.sg)